More speakers will be announced over the upcoming months

 Distinguished Professor of Atmospheric Science, Pennsylvania State University

-Dr. Michael E. Mann is Distinguished Professor of Atmospheric Science at Penn State, with joint appointments in the Department of Geosciences and the Earth and Environmental Systems Institute (EESI).
+In addition to his role at Penn State, Michael has joint appointments in the Department of Geosciences and the Earth and Environmental Systems Institute (EESI).
 He is also director of the Penn State Earth System Science Center (ESSC).
-His research involves the use of theoretical models.

 "I am honored to be giving a keynote address at this important conference.
 We are at a crossroads when it comes to dealing with the threat of human-caused climate change.
 We must make a concerted effort if we are to avoid dangerous and potentially irreversible changes in climate.
 Such an effort requires that the scientific community remain engaged with stakeholders, policymakers, and other academics and opinion leaders as chart a path forward that builds on the historic 2015 Paris climate agreement.
 That is precisely what the Pacific Climate Change Conference 2018 seeks to do, and I couldn’t be more pleased to be a part of it."